Emotional Intelligence in the Workplace

-Some research actually has shown that IQ has as little as 4% impact on career success, with other factors making up the remaining 96%.
-The good news is that EQ is learned and further development is possible.
+Some research actually has shown that IQ has as little as a 4% impact on career success, with other factors making up the remaining 96%.
+The good news is that EQ can be learned and further development is possible.

 Core emotional competencies